xzelleiv/pixel-garden/README.md

 # Pixel Garden

-Pixel Garden is a cozy incremental gardening game built with React + Vite.
-Plant trees, gather seeds, unlock upgrades, and now keep tending your grove even when you're offline.
+Pixel Garden is a incremental gardening game built with React + Vite.
+Plant trees, gather seeds, unlock upgrades, even when you're offline.

 ## Features

-- 🌱 **Chill incremental gameplay** – grow trees, harvest seeds, and manage seasonal events.
+- **incremental gameplay** – grow trees, harvest seeds, and manage seasonal events. (based on UPC)
-- 🧪 **Upgrade system** – invest in tools, cultivation, expansion, and automation paths.
+-  **Upgrade system** – invest in tools, cultivation, expansion, and automation paths.
-- 📱 **Offline-ready PWA** – install the game on mobile or desktop and play without a network connection.
+- **Offline PWA** – install the game on mobile or desktop and play without a network connection.

 ## Getting Started